 MORE on what GOLF means to me:

 Matt Lewis was introduced to the game of golf by his grandfather at the age of 7.
 He was visiting them in Ponca City, Okla.
 While there, his grandparents elected to get all of the grandchildren golf lessons and see if any of them would take to the sport.
-Needless to say, he was the only one of his cousins that fell in love with the game.
-It was a game that Lewis could not only tolerate, but one that he excelled at.
-He was told time-and-time again that he had a natural (and powerful) swing.
+Needless to say, he was the only one of his cousins who fell in love with the game.
+It was a game that Lewis could not only tolerate, but one in which he excelled.

-Quickly he began to excel in the sport.
+Rather quickly he began to excel in the sport.
 Not in the traditional way, mind you.
-He did NOT have success in a junior golf league or on his high school golf team (in terms of winning any matches/game/tournaments).
+He did NOT have success in a junior golf league or on his high school golf team (in terms of winning any matches, rounds or tournaments).

-- He also finished fourth in a Four-Club Challenge and fifth in a high school golf tournament.
+- He finished fourth in a Four-Club Challenge and fifth in a high school golf tournament.

 - It was his high school golf match that earned his name in the sports pages of the state’s newspaper (The Arizona Republic / azcentral.com).

 - Finally, some of his other accomplishments include being able to drive a green on a Par 4, one that was well over 300 yards long; sinking long and difficult putts and a fierce short game that earns praise from fellow golfers (seasoned players and those new to the sport alike).
-It was in high school, though, that his favorite golf nickname would emerge: “pin-seeker,” which was derived from his ability to shots so on-track to the cup with either long/mid- or short irons.
+It was in high school, though, that his favorite golf nickname would emerge: “pin-seeker,” which was derived from his ability to hit shots so on-track to the cup they’d hit the pin.